Cruciferous vegetables and estrogen are tightly linked. By eating more cruciferous vegetables, you can help improve estrogen conditions.

 The relationship between breast cancer and Indole

 According to the National Cancer Institute, the estimated number of breast cancer cases in the United States for 2021 is 281,550 in women and 2,650 cases in men (R).
-Eating brassica vegetables may help battle the estrogen imbalance and decreases cancer risk in both women and men.
+Eating brassica vegetables may help battle the estrogen imbalance and decrease cancer risk in both women and men.

 Indole and DIM both have opposite effects on estrogen cell activity.